-Chinese customers who can afford luxury items are growing.
-In 2015, China’s middle class represented 57% of the economy.
+Chinese customers who can afford luxury products are growing.
+In 2015, China’s middle class represented 57% of the economy, which was already more than half.
 They are expected to reach 75% by 2030.
-These figures indicate there will be no slowdown in this market as the Chinese avidly embrace new lifestyles and new consumption habits.
+These figures indicate that there will be no slowdown in this market as the Chinese avidly embrace a new lifestyle and new consumption habits.

-The rise of Chinese Lower Tiers Cities
+The rise of Chinese lower-tier cities

 Constant economic growth favored the development of lower-tier cities in China.
-Luxury brands used to head towards Shanghai, Beijing, Guangzhou, etc… The first-tier cities were swamped by luxury flagship stores, popups, and events.
-While the lower-tier cities were taken out of the picture with limited access to luxury brands and luxury items unless they travel to Shanghai or Beijing.
+Luxury brands used to head towards Shanghai, Beijing, Guangzhou, etc… The first-tier cities were swamped by luxury online and offline stores, popups, and events.
+While the lower-tier cities were taken out of the picture with limited access to luxury brands and luxury products unless they travel to Shanghai or Beijing.

-Combination of Offline and Online Shopping
+Combination of online and offline shopping

 Digital is everywhere in China.
-The giant Alibaba even created the term “New Retail” to designate how online and offline are becoming interdependent to offer a unique experience to customers.
-Only 4% of Chinese shoppers will have an “offline only” purchasing journey.
+Alibaba Group even created the term “New Retail” to designate how online and offline are becoming interdependent to offer a unique experience to Chinese consumers.
+Only 4% of Chinese e-commerce customers will have an “offline only” purchasing journey.

-Quest of a luxury lifestyle to “show-off”
+Quest for a luxury lifestyle to “show off”

-In China, the cultural concept of “Mianzi” is essential to understand the consumption of luxury.
-The term Mianzi literally means the “face”.
-In other words, it is essential for any Chinese to keep his/her face and his/her honor in any situation (You are also supposed to be giving face).
+In China, the cultural concept of “Mianzi” is essential to understanding the consumption of personal luxury goods.
+The term mianzi literally means “face”.
+In other words, it is essential for any Chinese to keep his/her face and his/her honour in any situation (you are also supposed to be giving face).
 This is tightly linked to reputation and prestige in Asia.

 Target empowered and independents women

 But reputation is different from mass recognition.
-They are looking for niche brands with distinctive style rather than global giant to act like everyone else.
-Understand your target and make the difference.
+They are looking for niche brands with distinctive styles rather than global giants to act like everyone else.
+Understand your target and make a difference.

 Engage with Chinese Millenials

 Millennials rely on community recommendations and word-of-mouth.
-They will always favor a brand they can interact with over a sophisticated brand that remains distant.
-Any luxury brand should favor WeChat, Weibo, Little Red Book, Douyin, live streaming, and mobile games to engage with Chinese Millennials.
+They will always favour a retail brand they can interact with over a sophisticated luxury goods brand that remains distant.
+Any luxury brand should favour WeChat, Weibo, Little Red Book, Douyin, live streaming, and mobile games to engage with Chinese Millennials.